 One of them is setting up multiple Google Analytics Views.

 If you go to your Google Analytics Admin, you will see three different columns there: your Account, your Property, and your View.

-Setting up at least these 3 different views will allow you to safely apply and test new settings on your view while minimizing any data-loss risks:
+Setting up at least these 3 different views will allow you to safely apply and test new settings on your view while minimizing any analytics report data-loss risks:

 a) You can just rename the Google Analytics default “All Website Data” for this purpose.

 b) To rename it, click on it → “View Settings”.